kathirmeyyappan/shell/README.md

 ## Examples of Use
 <b>

-Below is an exmaple of some basic shell functionalities (directory navigation, running programs like 'ls' with args, etc.):
+Below is an exmaple of some basic shell functionalities (directory navigation, running programs like 'ls' with args):

 https://github.com/kathirmeyyappan/shell/assets/71161498/226e7681-20bf-44d1-9782-8c66393f2fc3